 - Dorothy Jane in The Torkelsons often sat on her windowsill and talked to the Man in the Moon.

-- Luna from Bear in the Big Blue House.
-Bear and Luna often meet on Bear's balcony and Bear tells her what he has done during the day and they sing the "Goodbye Song".
+- On the Playhouse Disney children's series Bear in the Big Blue House, the moon was named Luna and was a good friend of Bear.
+Bear and Luna often meet on Bear's balcony and Bear tells Luna what he has done during the day and they sing the "Goodbye Song".

 - Referenced in the Shinedown song "Second Chance":